 If you've ever wandered through the produce section of a Caribbean specialty market, you've probably noticed an abundance of ground provisions like edible roots, tubers, and corms.
 You might feel a little overwhelmed by the large assortment, and maybe even confused as to what’s what.
 That's not surprising; a single ground provision can go by many different names and may even be called something it’s not.

-All three species are part of the same family: araceae.
+All three species are part of the same family: Araceae.
 They're more alike than they are different and they're interchangeable in recipes because they're related.
-They're prepared in a variety of ways, such as baked, boiled, grilled and fried.
+The species are prepared in a variety of ways, such as baked, boiled, grilled, and fried.
 The young tender leaves of the plants are used to make callaloo.

 All three species have spread and naturalized throughout the world, so you can find them just about anywhere.
 The plants that grow from these corms are known as elephant ears in the U.S. and are mostly grown as ornamental plants.

 Of all the vegetables, malanga (yautía) causes the most confusion.
 It looks so much like the related taro and eddo corms that a number of common names are applied to this group and they're often used interchangeably.

 Taro (Colocasia Esculenta)

 Another common name for the taro species is dasheen.
 This variety is a tropical perennial and it likes a moist and warm climate.
 The plant originates in Southeast Asia and Southern India.
 Certain parts of the Caribbean provide the ideal growing conditions.

 Taro or dasheen should have a sweet nutty flavor.
 It shares the same brown, hairy appearance as an eddo or yautia.
 The taro’s flesh takes on a bluish appearance when it's cooked.
 It's quite popular in Hawaii, and it's the key ingredient in the Hawaiin dish poi.